-Max Gruenig is the President of Ecologic Institute US and has been with Ecologic Institute Berlin since 2007.
+Max Gruenig has been with Ecologic Institute Berlin from 2007 to 2018.
 His research at Ecologic Institute Berlin focused on the transformation of the transport and energy sectors, as well as urban sustainability and resilient cities.
 Within Ecologic Institute, he coordinated the European Union (EU) research activities, in particular for the 7th Framework Programme (FP7) and for Horizon 2020.
 Max Grünig is a native speaker of German, is fluent in English and French, and has a basic knowledge of Russian, Japanese, and Icelandic.

 Max Grünig coordinated the FP7 research project Post Carbon Cities of Tomorrow (POCACITO).
 His research in energy and transportation covered both technological and behavioral aspects, including smart grids, smart home technology, electric mobility, car labeling, and sustainable urban mobility.